Fast list-decoding of univariate multiplicity and folded Reed-Solomon codes: Introduction

 \subsection{Our results}

-\paragraph*{Results on list-decoding }Our main results are summarized in the following two theorems.
+\paragraph*{Results on list decoding} Our main results are summarized in the following theorems.
 We start with the statement for multiplicity codes. \begin{theorem} For every $\epsilon > 0$, there exists a natural number $s_0$ such that for all $s > s_0$, degree parameter $d$, block length $n$, field $\F$ of characteristic zero or larger than $d$, the following is true.

 There is a randomized algorithm that runs in time $O\left(n\cdot \poly(s\log n \log |\F| (sn/d)^{\poly(1/\epsilon)})\right)$ and with high probability, list decodes univariate multiplicity code with multiplicity parameter $s$ for degree $d$ polynomials over $\F$ from $\left(1-\frac{d}{sn} - \epsilon\right)$ fraction of errors. \end{theorem} We now state the analogous result for FRS codes. \begin{theorem} For every $\epsilon > 0$, there exists a natural number $s_0$ such that for all $s > s_0$, degree parameter $d$, block length $n$, field $\F$ such that $d/s < n < (|\F|-1)/s$, the following is true.